sunqinxuan/sunqinxuan.github.io/_projects/2024-05-06-mag-compensation.md

 The passband frequency range for the bandpass filter is carefully selected in order to remove nearly all of the earth field while keeping much of the aircraft field.
-In practice, a passband of 0.1-0.9 Hz has been found to perform well, since in this range the frequency content of the aircraft dominates the magnetic signal. ref.
+In practice, a passband of 0.1-0.9 Hz has been found to perform well, since in this range the frequency content of the aircraft dominates the magnetic signal.<br>
+ref.
 [A. R. Gnadt, “Advanced Aeromagnetic Compensation Models for Airborne Magnetic Anomaly Navigation,” Massachusetts Institute of Technology, 2022. ](https://dspace.mit.edu/handle/1721.1/145137)

 ## 标定飞行